What does being "tobacco free" mean, exactly?

 Tobacco is a legal product that can be purchased and possessed at the discretion of any adult; however, the use of tobacco is subject to restrictions.
 This is evidenced by the numerous public bans on the use of tobacco, which have been put into place by state laws as well as by businesses and organizations throughout the state and the nation.

 HCC is not taking away anyone's right to smoke or purchase and/or possess tobacco.
-Two of HCC's Foundational Commitments and Enduring Goals are to "Value People" and to "Model Stewardship and Sustainability".
+Two of HCC's College-wide Priorities and Goals are to "Improve Student Satisfaction" and to "Ensure Resource Stewardship".
 Therefore, out of respect for others and the environment, HCC is a tobacco free campus.

 Why not have designated smoking areas instead?